ghostcodekc/development-environment/README.md

 ## What's in the box?

-This will deploy a Amazon Linux EC2 instance, a VPC with subnets, and an Instance Profile granting admin access, and a cloudwatch alarm to turn off the instance after 3 hours of inactivity.
+This will deploy a Amazon Linux EC2 instance, a VPC with subnets, and an Instance Profile granting admin access, and a cloudwatch alarm to turn off the instance after 10 minutes of inactivity.

 ## What do I do with it?